-The Summary Data Sheet must be completed and submitted as an attachment under the Additional Application Components section in JustGrants.
+The Summary Data Sheet questionnaire must be completed and submitted in JustGrants to apply for this program.

 - 1. Provide the following information for the grant point-of-contact.
 This person must be an employee of the applicant.

 - Name

 - Title

 - Address

 - Telephone number

 - Email address

-- Is the applicant (the organization whose unique entity identifier is being used for the application) serving as a fiscal agent?
+- 2. Is the applicant (the organization whose unique entity identifier is being used for the application) serving as a fiscal agent?
 A fiscal agent is an entity that does not participate in implementation of the project and passes all funds through to subrecipients, conducting minimal administrative activities.
 Note: The fiscal agent must be an eligible applicant for the program.

 - Yes go to Q 2A & 2B

 - No

-2A.
+- 2A.
 List all subrecipients

-2B.
+- 2B.
 Note: The applicant acknowledges that it will be responsible for all applicable statutory, fiscal, and programmatic requirements, including those of 2 C.F.R.
 Part 200, as well as all project deliverables.

 - 3. Has the applicant expended \$750,000 or more in federal funds in the applicant's past fiscal year?

 - Yes go to 3A

 - No

-3A.
+- 3A.
 Specify the end date of the applicant's fiscal year.

-- 4. Does the application substantively address any of the following priorities: - Measures to combat human trafficking and transnational crime, particularly crimes linked to illegal immigration and cartel operations, that support safety and justice for trafficking victims who have also suffered domestic violence, sexual assault, dating violence, and/or stalking. - \circ Yes
+- 4. Does the application substantively address one or both of the following priorities:

+- Measures to combat human trafficking and transnational crime, particularly crimes linked to illegal immigration and cartel operations, that support safety and justice for trafficking victims who have also suffered domestic violence, sexual assault, dating violence, and/or stalking.

+- Yes

+- o No

+- Projects to provide victim services, especially housing, and improve law enforcement response in rural and remote areas, Tribal nations, and small towns that often lack resources to effectively combat domestic violence and sexual assault.

+- Yes

+- o No

+- Projects designed to uplift, promote positivity, or improve the self-esteem of men and youth

+as capable allies in the prevention of domestic violence, dating violence, sexual assault,

+and stalking.

+- Yes

-- o No - Projects to provide victim services, especially housing, and improve law enforcement response in rural and remote areas, Tribal nations, and small towns that often lack resources to effectively combat domestic violence and sexual assault. - o Yes - o No - 5.
-Is the applicant a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code? - 6.
-Is the applicant a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable?
-For additional information about the safe-harbor procedure, see Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of this solicitation.
+- o No

+- 5. Is the applicant a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code?

+- 6. Is the applicant a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable?
+For additional information about the safe-harbor procedure, see Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of this NOFO.

-Note: The applicant must upload the required Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of JustGrants.
+Note: If yes, the applicant must upload the required Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of JustGrants.